AnejL/dbc/readme.md

 This program was made and tested on the ThinkPad T480 and X230, both running Arch Linux.
 I have no guarantees that it will work on other laptops / operating systems even though it should.
 If you are interested in testing or have a problem, feel free to contact me at anej.lekse@gmail.com.

-## Installation:

->sudo make install

-or, if you are reinstalling

->sudo make clean install

 Sample output:

 >[ ((o)) homelan ] [ vol: 30% ] [ [+-] 100% ] | Thu 30 Jan 2020 01:32

+## Installation:

+> sudo make

+Reinstalling after changing config.h

+> sudo make clean install

+Uninstallation:

+> sudo make clean uninstall

 ## Usage